"Go, and come no more. . . . come

 paradoxical "I".
 It's not a limited self.

-It's the speech
+It’s the

-some human individual making great claims.
+of some human individual making great claims.
 It is the

-spontaneous speech of that form itself.
+spontaneous speech of that form itself”.

 The